Ferrous Sulfate 200mg Coated Tablets

 Keep out of the sight and reach of children.

 The active ingredient is ferrous sulfate 200mg equivalent to 65mg of ferrous iron Fe(II).
-The other ingredients are: kaolin, glucose, povidone, stearic acid, magnesium stearate, sodium lauryl sulfate, starch, opaglos, titanium dioxide (E171) and sucrose.
+The other ingredients are: kaolin, glucose, povidone, stearic acid, magnesium stearate, sodium lauryl sulfate, starch, opaglos, titanium dioxide (E171), sucrose and talc (E553B).

 Ferrous Sulfate Tablets are white, sugar coated tablets.
 The medicine is supplied in packs of 50, 100, 250, 500, and 1000 tablets contained in a screw cap plastic containers or blister packs of 28 tablets.